nixplay/KeychainPlugin/README.md

  @param key the key to set
  @param servicename the servicename to use
  @param value the value to set
- */
-kc.setForKey(successCallback, failureCallback, 'key', 'servicename', 'value');
+ @param sync if the entry should be synchronized to iCloud or not (optional, defaults to true) */ kc.setForKey(successCallback, failureCallback, 'key', 'servicename', 'value', sync);

 /*
  Removes a value for a key and servicename.